JuezLTI/IO2_Documentation/MOOC1/en/studentView.md

 At the bottom of the page the student will receive the grade and feedback of his answer.

-Above, you can view the result of two different codes:
+Below, you can view the result of two different codes:

 - Wrong answer: